moshe742/resume-json-python/README.md

 # resume-json-python
-This project is to be able to work with [json resume](https://jsonresume.org/), I implemented here all their features as far as I know, so please file bugs and feature requests.
+This project is to be able to work with [json resume](https://jsonresume.org/), As far as I can tell, all its features have been implemented here.
+Please file bugs and feature requests as you find them or think of them :).

 ## installation and usage